-There’s hyperbole everywhere in loyalty programs.
-Guaranteed upgrades somehow become subject to availability, free breakfast is only “free” if you overpay in the first place and rewards points change values without warning, at the blink of an eye.
+There’s lots of “big talk” everywhere in hotel loyalty programs.
+Guaranteed upgrades somehow become subject to availability, free breakfast is only “free” if you overpay in the first place on the room rate and rewards points change value without warning, at the blink of an eye.

-Sometimes, the best way to figure out the hotel loyalty program for you, and what it will bring, is to ignore the words – and crunch the numbers.
-One celebrated expert did just that, and the results make hotel loyalty actually pretty simple to look at…
+Sometimes, the best way to figure out the right hotel loyalty program for you, and what it will bring to you, is to ignore the words and empty promises – and just crunch the numbers.

 The first thing worth noting is that no two points programs offer identical value, and any attempt to value a certain type of points is subjective.
 For example, 100,000 Hilton Honors Points may not actually be worth as much as 60,000 World Of Hyatt Points.

 By GSTP’s latest calculations, here’s a baseline for what points are worth which each loyalty program.